vishnumeerut/interview-prep/JavaScript/Basics & Fundamentals/closure.md

 Closures allow you to **access variables** from an **outer function scope** even after the outer function has returned.

-- 💡 Closure's value is stored inside Heap Memory.
+- 💡 Closure's value is stored inside Heap Memory...

 ---